How Portable Electric Kitchen Appliances Can Be Useful after Disasters

 Electric Griddle

 My electric griddle usually only sees pancakes, but it turns out it can be more of a workhorse than you might first suspect, especially if your options for cooking are limited.
-For instance:
+For instance, it can be used for:

 • French toast